peytoncordero/DRI25/html-css.md

 9. Open to your **`'Downloads'`** folder and find the newly created `index.html` file.

 <Info>__Tip:__
-Feel free to use the GUI approach, but if you want to practice your command line skills you can do the following:
+Feel free to use the GUI approach, but if you want to practice your command line skills, the instructions will be in these tip boxes below.

 </Info>